amalgamaria/secretariat/docs/software/current-software.rst

 Current software
 ================

-Currently accessible software modules on Secretariat.
+This is a table of the currently accessible software modules on Secretariat.
 This list is updated periodically.
-For full, current list, please log in to Secretariat and run the command ``module avail``.
+For a full, current list, please log in to Secretariat and run the command ``module avail``.

+Note: Software versions with an ``*`` after their version number were compiled using ``gcc/10.1.0`` rather than ``gnu8/8.2.0``.
+Before using these software, run the command ``module swap gnu8 gcc/10.1.0``; After using these software, run the command ``module swap gcc/10.1.0 gnu8``.
+This will ensure that all software modules function properly.

 +-----------------------+-----------------------+---------------------------------------------------------------+
 | Software		| Version		| Description							|